zpaq/zpaq/readme.txt

 Contents:

-  zpaq100.pdf -Version 1.00 of the ZPAQ specification, a candidate
+  zpaq100.pdf -  Version 1.00 of the ZPAQ specification.
+It became
-               for the standard unless superseded by a newer version before Apr.
-11, 2009.
+                 standard on Apr.
+11, 2009 because it was not superceded by a newer version for 30 days after release.

-  unzpaq1.cpp -Candidate reference standard decompressor.
+  unzpaq102.cpp -Reference standard decompressor.
 It is
                  part of the specification.

-  unzpaq1.exe -32 bit Windows executable, compiled as follows:
+  unzpaq.exe -   32 bit Windows executable, compiled as follows with
+                 MinGW g++ 4.4:
                  g++ -O2 -s -fomit-frame-pointer -march=pentiumpro \
                    -DNDEBUG zpaq.cpp -o zpaq.exe
                  upx zpaq.exe

   zpaq.cpp -     Compressor source code, not a part of the standard.
                  Compiled as above.

   zpaq.exe -     32 bit Windows executable.

   min.cfg -      Config file for fast compression.

   mid.cfg -      Config file for average compression.

   max.cfg -      Config file for good compression.

   readme.txt -   This file

 Changes: